…If You’d Like to Download this Entire Guided Meditation Script for FREE, Just Enter Your First Name and Email Address:

 Mindfulness is wonderfully healing, but if there is trauma in your past, it’s possible you need more guidance than mindfulness alone.
 By working with a trained trauma specialist, you can develop the above resources and others so you may more comfortably practice mindfulness and meditation.

-Your time and energy while meditating should be spent practicing self-awareness, not self-protection.
+As a practitioner, your time and energy while meditating should be spent practicing self-awareness, not self-protection.
 Feeling safe is an important first step to any mindfulness practice.
-Sometimes setting your mindfulness practice aside while you work on developing your sense of safety and agency is the most mindful thing you can do.
+Sometimes, setting your mindfulness practice aside while you work on developing your sense of safety and agency is the most mindful thing you can do.